hisurfadvisory/MACROSS/ncore/README.md

 ## CUSTOMIZING THE CORE FUNCTIONS FOR YOUR ENVIRONMENT

 <b><u>SETTING DEFAULT VARIABLES</u></b><br>
-TL;DR -- To reiterate the main README -- MACROSS isn't so much a toolset as it is a standardized scheme (we'll call it a "Framework" because buzzwords) to help you connect unrelated scripts together in any way that seems natural or relevant to the everyday tasks in your SOC.
+TL;DR -- To reiterate the main Macross README -- MACROSS isn't so much a toolset as it is a standardized scheme (we'll call it a "Framework" because buzzwords) to help you connect unrelated scripts together in any way that seems natural or relevant to the everyday tasks in your SOC. <u>Its primary goal is to speed up the gathering of common info from Active Directory and any tools that have command-line APIs you already make use of</u>.
+Look up a host, or a username, or a filename, then extract any related data that is relevant to your investigation.
 Run the DEMO options from the menu in MACROSS (Hikaru and Minmay) to see a demonstration of how the scripts talk to each other to enrich gathered data.

 HOW TO CONFIGURE GLOBAL DEFAULTS:
 To begin with, the opening comment lines in the utility.ps1 file are reserved for a string of Base64-encoded lines delimited by '@@@'.
 Additional base64 strings can be inserted into this file's multi-line comment, as long as you prepend it with a three-letter identifier, and separate each base64 value with '@@@'.

 For example, let's say you have a security tool that you've written an automation API to run queries in your command line.
-If you want to modify your API to work in MACROSS, you could base64-encode the IP or URL to your security tool and add it to the lines in utility.ps1 so that everytime MACROSS loads, that URL/IP is ready to grab any time you need it.
+If you want to modify your API to work in MACROSS, you could base64-encode the IP or URL to your security tool and add it to the lines in utility.ps1 so that everytime MACROSS loads, that URL/IP is ready to POST or QUERY to any time you need it.

-I have a couple of my custom scripts included in the github release --MYLENE and KONIG-- which query active directory in environments that use roaming profiles, and so instead of having the fileshare paths sitting in each script, I just keep them encoded in this comment block until they're needed.
+I have a couple of my custom scripts included in the github release --MYLENE and KONIG-- which query active directory in environments that use roaming profiles, and so instead of having the fileshare paths sitting in each script, I would just keep them encoded in this comment block until they're needed.

-I wrote this as a way to avoid hardcoding my commonly used values in plaintext. ***This should NOT be used to obscure sensitive details!***
+I included this as a way to avoid hardcoding my commonly used values in plaintext. ***This should NOT be used to obscure sensitive details!***
 (Also, the better method for this would be to have a restricted web or fileserver that contains a textfile with these base64 values, and use the utility.ps1 comments for the base64 encoded path to THAT protected file.
 But you'll need to modify the <b>startUp</b> function in display.ps1 to do this properly.
 Remember, obfuscation ATTRACTS everyone on both sides of the infosec yin-yang, Defenders and Attackers alike.)

 After encoding your info, which could be filenames/filepaths, GPO membership strings, etc., you add a three-letter identifier to the front of that string before inserting it into the commented section.
 I have examples already set in utility.ps1 that you can modify however you need to.
-I do have two identifiers that are <u>reserved</u> for MACROSS functions, so don't use them for anything else:
+I do have two identifiers that are <u>reserved</u> for MACROSS functions, so don't use them for anything else:<br>
-	nre = location of the master MACROSS repo (it is currently set to the same location as your local MACROSS root) tbl = location of the resources folder (this is also currently in the MACROSS root, though you might consider changing the location to something more accessed-controlled.
+	&emsp;&emsp;nre = location of the master MACROSS repo (it is currently set to the same location as your local MACROSS root)<br>
+	&emsp;&emsp;tbl = location of the resources folder, I typically stored common txt, xml or json files here. (this is also currently in the MACROSS root, though you might consider changing the location to something more accessed-controlled.
 It's up to you).<br>

-These commented Base64 lines get read into the <b>startUp</b> function in the display.ps1 file, which splits your encoded block into their individual values by removing the '@@@' delimiters. <b>startUp</b> then reads your three-character identifier at the front of each Base64 value, and uses those characters as the index-key for a global array, <i>$vf19_MPOD</i>.
+These commented Base64 strings get read into the <b>startUp</b> function in the display.ps1 file, which splits your encoded block into their individual values by removing the '@@@' delimiters. <b>startUp</b> then reads your three-character identifier at the front of each Base64 value, and uses those characters as the index-key for a global array, <i>$vf19_MPOD</i>.

 Anytime one of your scripts needs to decode a specific value, you can call the <b>getThis</b> function (in the validation.ps1 file) with your <i>$vf19_MPOD</i>['key'].
-The decoded string is written to <i>$vf19_READ</i>, which gets overwritten every time the function is called.
+The plaintext result is written to <i>$vf19_READ</i>, which gets overwritten every time the function is called.
 You may only need to use $dash_READ once, but if you need it persistently, you'll need to set it with another variable name:

     getThis $vf19_MPOD['abc']
     $my_var = $vf19_READ